Tap to search

 Mantua to Venice 8-day Bike & Barge Tour (AM)

-Total Length: 190 km Total vertical up: 30 m Terrain: 95% tarmac, 5% unpaved.
-This cycling tour is largely along the flats of the Po plains, and the daily stages vary from 25 to 55 km – mostly on tarmac cycle paths along rivers and canals, or quiet country roads.
+This cycling tour is largely along the flats of the Po plains, and the daily stages vary from 25 to 55km – mostly on tarmac cycle paths along rivers and canals, or quiet country roads.
 The boat is moored at night and typically sets sail after breakfast, meeting up with the bikes in the afternoon.
-Some parts of the itinerary are undertaken by boat, to allow easier access onto cycling paths or simply to enjoy the cruise.
-Easy cycling in mostly flat areas, with only few short climbs and descents.
+Some parts of the itinerary are undertaken by barge, to allow easier access onto cycling paths or simply to enjoy the cruise.
+Leisure cycling in mostly flat areas, with only a few short ups and downs.
 Little effort required, suitable for most people.
+The tour is also suitable for children.
+If the child one day does not want to cycle, he/she can stay on the boat with one of the parents.

-3 bunk bed cabins (also available as Single cabins) below deck, approx. 7.5 m2.
-All cabins enjoy sizeable windows (the ones in the Superior cabins can also be opened), comfortable low beds, en-suite facilities and air conditioning.
+All cabins enjoy sizeable windows (the ones in the Superior cabins can also be opened), comfortable low beds, en-suite facilities, air conditioning ans safety box.
 Bed/bunk size is 2.00 x 0.80 m.
 Most of the double beds can be separated into two single beds.

-If you would like to rent a bike please contact our office at time of booking [email protected]
+If you would like to rent a bike 85 EUR e-bike 195 EUR, please contact our office at time of booking: [email protected]

 Slow Tours offers a number of other Bike & Barge Tours in Europe

-Adria – Po Delta Nature Reserve – Chioggia/Pellestrina (40 km)
+Adria – Po Delta Nature Reserve – Pellestrina Island 40km

 After a short cruise, we cycle into the delta of the life-giving Po.
 This unique wetland is an important reserve in Europe for herons and home to a sizeable colony of flamingos.
 Weather permitting, as we continue towards Chioggia, we can also enjoy a break at a fine-sand beach nearby for a dip in the Adriatic – not forgetting a hot savoury piadina!
-Also known as "Little Venice", the colourful fishing hub of Chioggia is a great place to "go local", and what better way than by making your own bigoli for dinner?
-This quintessentially Venetian type of pasta is at its best when made fresh, and a delicacy served with a creamy baccalà sauce.
+Chioggia is also known as 'Little Venice', the colourful fishing hub.
+The overnight takes place on the Island Pellestrina, just in front of Chioggia.

 Venice beckons, but first another world altogether: Pellestrina, the first of two islands we traverse today – a humble and tranquil fishing backwater, picturesque as ever with its cottages, boats and nets.
 A short island-hop by ferry lands us on the Lido.
 Fashionable in high society ever since the Belle Époque, the Lido di Venezia is now home to the International Venice Film Festival and its galaxy of stars.
-After rejoining our barge, an unrushed cruise takes us to our final destination.
+We will also visit a historic glass factory on Murano Island, with a glassblowing demonstration by a master artisan.
+After rejoining our barge, an unrushed cruise in front of St Mark's square takes us to our final destination.
 After dinner we can savour Venice at night, now free of the crowds and at her most romantic: Benvenuti a Venezia!

 After breakfast and perhaps following a wander off the beaten track with your tour leader, we all meet up with our Venetian guide for a tour through the historic centre.
 Christened La Serenissima ("The Most Serene"), the Venetian Republic dominated much of the Mediterranean and beyond for centuries both as a military power and a beacon of culture.
 Some of her explorers reaching as far as China and Newfoundland.
 After your guided tour, you have the afternoon free to enjoy the city at your own pace.